Russia may have left Chornobyl, but top nuclear monitor warns of ongoing threat amid violence | CBC News

 Chornobyl's three other nuclear reactors continued to operate for 14 years after the accident; in 2000, the plant began the process of being decommissioned.
 That work is ongoing and involves decontamination of the plant and the area surrounding it, including any soil and water that may be radioactive, according to the International Atomic Energy Agency.

-Though the plant no longer provides power to Ukrainians, it will likely require monitoring for generations to come.
+Though the plant no longer provides power to Ukrainians, it will likely require monitoring for generations to come, the agency said.

 Monitoring levels at Chornobyl